rhoai-genaiops/deploy-lab/rdu-website/README.md

 ## License

-Copyright © 2024 Redwood University.
+Copyright © 2024 Redwood Digital University.
 All rights reserved.

-This project is proprietary software owned by Redwood University.
+This project is proprietary software owned by Redwood Digital University.
 Unauthorized use, reproduction, or distribution is prohibited.

 ---

-**Redwood University** - Excellence in Innovation
-📍 Redwood Valley, CA | 📞 (555) 123-4567 | ✉️ info@rdu.edu
+**Redwood Digital University** - Excellence in Innovation 📍 Redwood Valley, CA | 📞 (555) 123-4567 | ✉️ info@rdu.edu